SeanBryan51/benchcab/docs/user_guide/index.md

 `benchcab` has been designed to work on NCI machine exclusively.
 It might be extended later on to other systems.

-!!! warning "Limitations"
-    Currently,

-    * `benchcab` can only run simulations at flux sites.
-    * spin-up for CASA simulations are not supported.

 ## Pre-requisites

 To use `benchcab`, you need to join the following projects at NCI: